Diploma of Accounting

 - Apply legal principles in property law (MCL003) (FNSTPB505)

 It’s worth noting that, as part of the government’s updates to financial services training, the Diploma of Accounting now has entry requirements.
 To start the Diploma, you must have completed a Certificate IV in Accounting and/or Bookkeeping – OR you must have completed the Accounting Principles Skill Set (FNSSS00014).
-Monarch Institute offers the Skill Set as a separate course.
+Monarch offers the Skill Set as a separate course.